LoaiEsam37/RCE_Scanner/README.md

 * try to improve the scanner abilty and add more print functions to see every move in the programme

-* add a new arg in with argparse to take the value of limit time variable and continue and continue
+* add a new arg in with argparse to take the value of limit time variable

 * add payloads into the headers to make the website sleep for [limit_rate] and then optimize the code